MajorKorgi/SquadBattle/README.md

 If you had to restart the resource, but don't want to rejoin, you can just use **/reloadAll**, currently, this is only an admin command.

 ## What comes next?
-- [ ] Deathmatch mode when all targets destroyed.
+- [ ] Deathmatch mode when all targets are destroyed.
 No revive of players
 - [ ] Winner szene
 - [ ] Freecam for dead players or players without a team.
 - [ ] Vehicle targets option for driving only in a specified Area